top of page

 2. A player may be protected by the same team for a maximum of three consecutive years.

-3. After a player has been protected for three years, he is automatically placed in the auction, whether he qualifies by previous year
+3. After a player has been protected for three years, he is automatically placed in the auction, whether he qualifies by previous year points or not, and he may not be protected by another team for that year.

 4. If a team chooses not to protect any player from previous year’s roster they may select anyone not protected.
 Such selections must

-be made during a prescribed time before the draft gathering, and the selection order reflects the order of the rookie draft.
+be made during a prescribed time before the draft gathering, and the selection order reflects the order of the draft.

 5. If a team’s protected player is injured before the BAD draft, teams have the right to protect a different player from the full field of

-non-protected players.
+non-protected players

 B. Establishing Auction